taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/00-advanced-redux.md

 - TODO https://www.reddit.com/r/reactjs/comments/6e0vgt/is_my_understanding_of_reduxthunk_correct/?st=1Z141Z3&sh=255adc41
 - TODO https://medium.com/@talkol/redux-thunks-dispatching-other-thunks-discussion-and-best-practices-dd6c2b695ecf

-The previous question led Dan Abramov, the creator of Redux, think about a general pattern to the problem of asynchronours actions.
+The previous question led Dan Abramov, the creator of Redux, thinking about a general pattern to the problem of asynchronours actions.
 He came up with the library called [redux-thunk](https://github.com/gaearon/redux-thunk) to legitimize the concept.
 Synchronours and asynchronours action creators should be dispatched in a similar way from a Redux store.
 It is used as middleware in your Redux store.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~